 - $77M worth of Airbnb stays – 320,000+ expenses – by SAP Concur end-users in a recent two-year period

 The Association of Certified Fraud Examiners (ACFE) conducts a study every two years on the topic of occupational fraud, when the employee is the perpetrator of schemes defrauding their organization.
-Asset misappropriation was by far the most common form of occupational fraud, occurring in more than 83% of cases and resulting in a median loss of $125,000.
+Asset misappropriation was by far the most common form of occupational fraud, though the least-costly, occurring in more than 89% of cases and resulting in a median loss of $114,000.
 Examples of asset misappropriation include employees embezzling company assets, falsifying timecards, and padding travel and expense claims.
+On the other hand, financial statement fraud schemes are the most common and most-costly, accounting for 10% of cases and a median loss of $800,000.

 The ACFE has identified travel fraud schemes occurring at organizations today, including: